-Human activity has several detrimental effects on the environment.
-The use of chemicals can damage fragile ecosystems, the garbage we produce pollutes land and water and production of the energy we use results in harmful emissions that contribute to climate change.
-Reversing these effects and restoring the environment is a complicated process comprised of various efforts that differ in different places and circumstances.
+Human activity has many detrimental effects on the environment.
+The use of chemicals can damage fragile ecosystems, the garbage produced by humans pollutes land and water and energy production results in harmful emissions that contribute to climate change.
+Reversing these effects and restoring the environment is a complicated process comprised of various efforts that differ depending on location and circumstances.
 Active restoration of the environment includes small community efforts, such as planting trees in the backyard, and large-scale efforts, such as restoring the Louisiana bayou ecosystem after Hurricane Katrina.

 Grasslands are rapidly disappearing throughout the United States, but several groups are working to restore this ecosystem.
-In New York, the U.S. Fish and Wildlife Service is restoring grassland habitat in an effort to restore populations of the birds that nest in this ecosystem.
+In New York, the United States Fish and Wildlife Service is restoring grassland habitat in an effort to restore populations of the birds that nest in this ecosystem.
 They mow down woody vegetation, so that it no longer competes for space and resources with native grass species.
-Then, they reseed the area with a variety of native grasses.
+Then, the area is reseeded with a variety of native grasses.

 Reduce the Need for Restoration

 One of the best ways to contribute to the restoration of natural environments is to help reduce the need for restoration in the first place.
 Recycling materials such as paper and plastic will reduce the harvest of the raw materials used to create these products, such as trees and petroleum.
 It is possible to save more petroleum and reduce emissions that are harmful to the environment by walking, riding a bike or carpooling whenever possible.

 Conserving energy by turning off lights and turning down the heat will also help reduce harmful emissions, such as the sulfur emitted when coal and oil are burned.
 Sulfur emissions contribute to the formation of acid rain, which further degrades the environment, according to the United States Environmental Protection Agency.